crafkin/scfses/README.md

 # Additional Notes Re: Degrees-of-Freedom Correction

 * `scfses` incorporates, by default, a degrees-of-freedom correction for obtaining a confidence interval around your test statistic.
 Stata has the convention of reporting a 95\% confidence interval (e.g. in regression coefficients) that tests the statistic against the _t_ distribution.
-That test is only exact if the variable is normally distributed, but it is conservative otherwise. `scfses`, by default, constructs the 95\% confidence interval using the _t_ distribution, but the user has the option to test against the Normal distribution instead.
+That test is only exact if the variable is normally distributed, but it is conservative otherwise. `scfses`, by default, constructs the 95\% confidence interval using the _t_ distribution, but the user has the option to test against the normal distribution instead.

-* Many variables in the SCF may not be Normally distributed, and hence the user may wish to turn off the degrees of freedom correction using the option `nodofcorr`.
+* Many variables in the SCF may not be normally distributed, and hence the user may wish to turn off the degrees of freedom correction using the option `nodofcorr`.

-* In general, the degrees-of-freedom correction is likely to make very little difference, given how quickly the _t_ distribution with sufficient degrees of freedom approaches the Normal distribution.
+* In general, the degrees-of-freedom correction is likely to make very little difference, given how quickly the _t_ distribution with sufficient degrees of freedom approaches the normal distribution.

 # Author
 Charlie Rafkin